Emasoft/SelectFileCLI/SEQUENTIAL_PRECOMMIT_SETUP 2.md

 # Universal Sequential Pre-commit Setup Guide

 A complete, production-ready recipe for implementing TRUE sequential execution in any project.
-This prevents process explosions and memory exhaustion by ensuring only ONE process runs at a time.
+This prevents process explosions and memory exhaustion by ensuring only ONE process runs at a time, with full real-time logging and debugging capabilities.

 ## 🎯 What This Solves

 - **Process Explosions**: Prevents 70+ concurrent processes from spawning
-- **Memory Exhaustion**: Kills processes exceeding 2GB (configurable)
+- **Memory Exhaustion**: Kills processes exceeding 2GB (configurable) with real-time monitoring
 - **Git Deadlocks**: Prevents concurrent git operations from blocking
+- **Pre-commit Deadlocks**: Nested execution detection prevents circular waits
 - **Make Race Conditions**: Ensures only one make command runs at a time
 - **Orphaned Processes**: Automatic cleanup of abandoned processes
 - **Cross-project Conflicts**: Project-specific locks prevent interference
+- **Debugging Blindness**: Real-time logs track every process and memory usage

 ## ⚠️ Critical Implementation Requirements